Election Politics: UK’s General Election 2024 - What Did it Really Tell Us ?

 vote, exceeding the LibDems’ share by some margin, only managed to secure 4

 seats, despite also coming in second place in many of the contests where their candidates stood.
 The Greens, with a much lower vote share managed to nab 3 more seats.
+The fact that Reform has since gained as many new MPs from the Tories ranks since the election shows us how much of a mismatch there was between FPP seats gained and the electorates wishes.

 So much for the fairness of our FPP system – I’ve presented